 An in depth study, conducted by a qualified professional, in accordance with professional requirements, which enables the professional to provide a written opinion regarding the type of parenting plan which would be in the best interest of the children who are the subject of the dispute.

-The back page of a document filed with the Court of Queen’s Bench.
+The back page of a document filed with the Court of King’s Bench.

 “BEST INTEREST” TEST

 The Canadian Courts must, when making decisions regarding parenting rights, including custody and access, focus on the question of “What is in the best interest of the child?” rather than what may be in the best interests of either parent in the dispute.

 BILATERAL PARENTING ASSESSMENT

 A parenting or custody assessment, involving both parents and the children.

 A program offered by the Alberta Government to assist parties to resolve disputes.
 Qualifying parties will receive up to ten hours with a professional who will assist them to resolve conflicts related to custody and access.
 (See Alberta Court Link for more information)

 A procedure which may be ordered by a Judge or a Justice, or requested by the parties which directs that one Judge or Justice will be assigned to oversee or “manage” interim applications other procedural disputes, leading up to a trial.

 A document which certifies parties are finally divorced It is required by divorced people when they apply for a marriage license to remarry.
 It may be obtained from the Clerk of Court 30 days after a Divorce Judgment is granted.